arcus-azure/arcus.messaging/docs/versioned_docs/version-v0.6.0/02-Features/message-pumps/service-bus.md

 // Unique identifier that relates different requests together. string transactionId = correlationInfo.TransactionId;

-// Unique idenfier that distinguishes the request. string operationId = correlationInfo.OperationId;
+// Unique identifier that distinguishes the request. string operationId = correlationInfo.OperationId;
 ```

 ## Automatic Azure Key Vault credentials rotation

 The additional library `Arcus.Messaging.Pumps.ServiceBus.KeyRotation` provides an extension on the message pump to restart the pump automatically when the credentials of the pump stored in Azure Key Vault are changed.
-This feature allows more reliable restarting instead of relying on authentication exceptions that may be throwed during the lifetime of the message pump.
+This feature allows more reliable restarting instead of relying on authentication exceptions that may be thrown during the lifetime of the message pump.

 ## How does this work?